 The region around Liverpool has a great tradition of astronomical endeavour.
-This started in the early 17th century with Jeremiah Horrocks (depicted right).
+This started in the early 17th century with Jeremiah Horrocks (depicted left).
 He was born in Toxteth and made the first telescopic observation of a transit of Venus across the Suns disk and also correctly determined the elliptical shape of the orbit of the Moon around the Earth.

 This was all achieved before his untimely death at the age of 24.
 Horrocks' understanding of the power of the telescope and his use of specialised mathematical instruments made him a founding father of modern day observational astronomy.

 In the early 19th century, the Liverpool observatory was founded to aid in navigation for the city's burgeoning sea trade.The prime function of the observatory would be to establish time for the port and test chronometers for accuracy.
 A site was initially found at Waterloo Dock in 1845.
 Later, however, the observatory transferred to the other bank of the Mersey at Bidston.